louisecassidee/CS3-Repository/Q1/q1_sg2_a1.md

 |Long lines form because the ordering and payment process is slow. | Decomposition | Divide the student body into smaller groups and create an organized schedule where batches have alternating lunch times. |

-<br> Step 4: Draw a flowchart or write a pseudocode for the identified sub-problem:
+## <br> Step 4: Draw a flowchart or write a pseudocode for the identified sub-problem:

-<br> Define menu dataset
+Define menu dataset
 <br> &nbsp;&nbsp; Input menu items
 <br> &nbsp;&nbsp; Input items' price
 <br> &nbsp;&nbsp; Input item quantity